-MDT 115-Medical Transcription Review Seminar II

-MDT 116-Medical Transcription Review Seminar III 4 Credits Transcription practice of authentic physician dictation in a variety of medical specialties.
+MDT 104-Basic Medical Transcription MDT 105-Medical Transcription Procedures I 1 Credit The study of medical transcription practices and procedures according to American Association for Medical Transcription guidelines.
+Review of basic grammar and punctuation rules.
+Introduction to medical ethics, medicolegal issues, regulatory agencies as well as other pertinent health infor- mation management issues related to the practice of medical transcription.
+MDT 110-Computer Concepts in Medical Transcription 1 Credit A study of computer applications related to the practice of medical transcription to include word processing functions that will enhance productivity.
+Practice with typing tutorial software to increase speed and accuracy.
+MDT 111-Advanced Medical Transcription MDT 112-Clinical Practicum MDT 114-Medical Transcription Review Seminar I MDT 115-Medical Transcription Review Seminar II MDT 116-Medical Transcription Review Seminar III 4 Credits Transcription practice of authentic physician dictation in a variety of medical specialties.
 Review of AAMT Style Guide rules.
 Transcripts graded according to the AAMT Style Guide.
 Provides advanced medical transcription practice in an effort to enhance transcription skills and assist less experienced medical transcriptionist in preparation for the practical portion (part II) of the CMT (certified medical transcriptionist) examination.
-(Prerequisite: MDT 115) F

-This course does not meet any curriculum requirements for any program, with the exception of technical requirement for the A.A.S.
+(Prerequisite: MDT 115) F This course does not meet any curriculum requirements for any program, with the exception of echnical requirement for the A.A.S.
 General Technology program.
 MDT 120-Advanced Medical Terminology 1 Credit A study of human diseases and associated laboratory, radiological and surgical terminology.
-1 hour lecture/week

-MDT 125-Pharmacology Concepts in Medical Transcription 1 Credit This course will familiarize the student with the trade names and brand names of a variety of medications, drug classifications and general therapeutic use.
-2 hours lecture/week
+1 hour lecture/week MDT 125-Pharmacology Concepts in Medical Transcription 1 Credit This course will familiarize the student with the trade names and brand names of a variety of medications, drug classifications and general therapeutic use.
+1 hour lecture/week MDT 1020-Medical Terminology Part A

-MDT 130-Medical Transcription I

-MDT 140-Medical Transcription II

-MDT 150-Medical Transcription III

-MDT 160-Medical Transcription IV

-MUSIC

-THEORY AND LITERATURE

-♦ MUS 1030-Music Appreciation

-♦ MUS 110-Music Theory I (Fall only)